-Each school has a published admission number (PAN)1 for entry to Year R. The school will admit this number of children if there are sufficient applications.
+Each all-through school has a published admission number (PAN) for entry to both Year R and Year 7.

+The school will admit this number of children if there are sufficient applications.
 Where there are fewer applications than the published admission number, places will be offered to all applicants.